Cenaras/demanded/README.md

 Add support for function calls and returns from functions.
 Consider allowing bodies in functions or always keep as identity functions
-Implement a HT variant that uses "the blue tracking constraint variables", i.e. make duplicates of all constraint variables (at init solving)
+Implement an HT variant that uses "the blue tracking constraint variables", i.e. make duplicates of all constraint variables (at init solving)
 Clean up some of the messy code

+# Limitations

+- Currently, we use an invariant that object token ids and function token ids cannot overlap
+- All functions are hard-coded as identity functions
+- Function arguments must be unique from normal variables
+    - This is maintained in the program generator by using [0, varNum) for variable id's and [varNum, 2varNum) for argument id's
+- A similar restriction (and solution) applies to object tokens and function tokens